-Officially named Grand Central Terminal, this busy NYC transportation hub, and city landmark is more often called Grand Central Station by natives, though note that is technically the name of the subway station just underneath.
+Officially named Grand Central Terminal, this busy New York City transportation hub and city landmark is more often called Grand Central Station by natives, though that is technically the name of the subway station just underneath.
 Most Manhattan residents have passed through Grand Central on their way to a weekend outing in Connecticut or Westchester.
-However, many New Yorkers don't know much about Grand Central's fascinating history or its hidden secrets.
+However, some New Yorkers don't know much about the station's fascinating history or Grand Central's hidden secrets.

 Grand Central's Beginning